Saranoja/AdvancedProgramming/JavaLab12/README.txt

 Used JavaBeans serialization in order to store all the components from the DesignPanel in XML
 + loading componens from such an xml based on the same logics Added specific buttons
+Created the properties table which will display the properties of a focused component (updatable)

 I have mostly just respected the specs, which means: